 - 2 printouts of the online application form including barcodes

-- Confirmation of agreement (“Einvernehmen”) by the Federal Employment Agency - Letter by the Federal Employment Agency confirming agreement (“Einvernehmen”) with a named student undertaking an internship with a named company (original and one photocopy).
+Letter from the Federal Employment Agency confirming agreement (“Einvernehmen”) with a named student undertaking an internship with a named company (original and one photocopy).

-- Enrolment confirmation - Confirmation by UK university that student is currently enrolled indicating subject of course, dates of commencement and anticipated completion of course.
+Confirmation by UK university in 2 copies that student is currently enrolled indicating subject of course, dates of commencement and anticipated completion of course.
 Confirmation must indicate whether internship is voluntary or mandatory for the degree.

-- OR scholarship of minimum EUR 752 net/month
+OR evidence of scholarship of minimum EUR 752 net/month

 - Confirmation of health insurance cover commensurate with the level of statutory German public health insurance (“gesetzliche Kankenversicherung”).

 - Academic curriculum vitae – in 2 copies.

 - Processing time: For some visa categories, we will require approval by other German government agencies, such as the Federal Employment Agency (“Bundesagentur für Arbeit”) or the local immigration office (“Ausländerbehörde”).
 If you have previously lived in Germany this will add to processing times, as the immigration office may need to look into your previous immigration record.
 Once a decision on your application has been taken, we will contact you.